If you read my blog since the beginning (Jan 17) you probably notice that I write about Yoga and also about my personal life.

 I have been through some big changes in my life, personally, internally and externally.

 I like writing personal posts that describe some of the therapeutic tools I used, and using, as I feel it is beneficial and interesting.
 After all, the world of Yoga is not superficial, it is a deep, rich, internal world with an ancient theory and practice.

-In this post I would like to tell you something very personal, that is related to my home country Israel and my new home country in The Netherlands; and how they both influenced my personality.
+In this post I would like to tell you something very personal, that is related to my home country Israel, my new home country in The Netherlands and how they both influenced my personality.

 The movie Persepolis is from 2007 but I watched it first only lately.

 A beautiful animation movie (for adults), that describes the emigration of a young girl from her home in Iran to Europe (Austria, France).
 Her emigration happens under the brutality depressing regime in Teheran, she is merely escaping her home country with the help of her parents who wishes her a better life.